lili2090/lili2090/README.md

-- 👋 Hi, I’m @lili2090
+- 👋 Hi, I’m Lisbeth
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, my email is prlisbeth29@gmail.com